 STEM Graduate Population to Be Served

 This grant will serve four audiences.
-The first is funded trainees: 15 Ph.D. or Master’s students funded with $34K stipends (plus tuition and benefits) for two years each.
+The first are the core students: 15 Ph.D. or Master’s students funded with $34K stipends (plus tuition and benefits) for two years each.
 These students will make up the core of the program.
-The next tier is the set of other UT graduate students in the affiliated EEB, FWF, and EPP departments, as well as students in related groups such as Earth and Planetary Sciences, Genome Sciences and Technology, and Geography.
+The next is the set of affiliated students: other degree-seeking UT graduate students in the affiliated EEB, FWF, and EPP departments, as well as students in related groups such as Earth and Planetary Sciences, Genome Sciences and Technology, and Geography.
 These students will participate in one or more of the field courses or skills workshops; over the five-year life of the grant; we anticipate training between 30 and 100 students.
-The third tier consists of external participants who would attend a field course or skills workshop, pay some tuition/fee but have this cost supplemented by the grant.
+The third set consists of external participants who would attend a field course or skills workshop.
 These participants include academics, especially graduate students, from other institutions, and land managers, biocontrol workers, agency employees, and other non-academics.
 These experiences will deepen connections between the program and the broader community, and importantly expose core and affiliate students to professionals outside academia.
 The fourth tier is for people remotely making use of teaching materials.
 The audience size for this is uncertain, but available metrics indicate it could be quite large: NIMBioS online video tutorials can have hundreds of views, and O’Meara’s course website for his NSF-sponsored flipped phylogenetics methods course, launched in January, 2016, has had 6,136 visitors to date from 94 countries.

 Internships